yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2020/index.md

 ## Animal Crossing: New Horizons changes

 [Rodrigo](https://github.com/ReinUsesLisp) fixed Animal Crossing: New Horizons terrain borders in Vulkan by implementing constant attributes.
-This is not a native extension, constant attributes has to be completely emulated in Vulkan as there is no current official support for it.
+This is not a native extension, constant attributes has to be emulated in Vulkan as there is no current official support for it.
 [Pull Request #3930.]( https://github.com/yuzu-emu/yuzu/pull/3930)